AngleProtocol/angle-docs/README.md

 There is a technical doc for developers and advanced users to understand how Angle protocol works under the hood and how to build on top of it.

 {% hint style="info" %}
-The protocol's smart contracts have undergone several audits by Chainsecurity and Sigma Prime.
+The protocol's smart contracts have undergone several audits by Chainsecurity, Sigma Prime, and Code4rena.
 You can find the different audit reports [here](resources/audits/).
 {% endhint %}

 ## 📱 Side Products